joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 - Every row has the same columns.
 - Column names must all be different.
 - Each column is defined to contain just one specific type of data.
-- Each row must be unique; usually we enforce this by adding a machine-generated ID number to each row, known as the "primary key" column.
+- Each row must be unique; usually we enforce this by adding a machine-generated ID number to each row, known as the **primary key** column.
 - No inherent ordering of rows or columns, or other information about how to display the data, is stored in the table.

 Consequently, a relation is a simpler and less flexible structure than a table you might create in a spreadsheet program like Microsoft Excel.
 Spreadsheets allow you to mix data types, to have rows with different numbers of columns, and to decorate your data with **display logic** like fonts, colors, and sizing.
 Figures 1-1 and 1-2 illustrate the comparison with an example of sales data that might be recorded by a small outdoor sports mail-order business.